 Any self-respecting barber will be more than aware of the cut Beck’s is sporting at any given time.
 So if you kindly explain that you’d like his most recent crew cut, they’ll no doubt know what you mean.
 To be double sure, it’s always good practise to take a photo along.

 There are certain men who seem to turn everything they come into contact with to gold.
 One such chap is Donald Glover.
 And his Midas touch extends to the world of men’s hair trends, too.
 The full afro is still a look reserved only for the brave, but Glover has made the style accessible to those of us with conservative tastes as well.

 It’s a look that the musician/actor has been rocking for quite some time.
-But as shorter styles continue to be big news in 2018, it seems more relevant than ever before.
+But as shorter styles continue to be big news, it seems more relevant than ever before.
 The style has made it onto our list due to its versatility, timeless looks and easy styling.
 If you fancy the look for yourself then things couldn’t be easier.